openwebos/cmake-modules-webos/REFERENCE.md

 Any project which provides a _luna-service2_ interface is required to install files to expose and describe that interface.
 This function installs those files.
-Given that these files also often contain system paths, they are configured before being installed.
+Given that these files also often contain system paths, they may be configured before being installed.
 The configured files can be inspected under the `Configured/files/sysbus` subdirectory tree of the build directory.